DEV Community

 Let's start with a basic usage, we'll create a GitHub Action workflow and publish on the registry using NPM to publish with Provenance.

-Note, I have to admit that I did not personally test this use case, I copied a portion from this NPM link and modified it a bit to make it work with Lerna-Lite, however in my case I opted for the second approach with OTP shown further down.
+Note, I have to admit that I did not personally test this use case, I copied some part from this NPM and modified it a bit to demo this use case with Lerna-Lite, however in my case I opted for the second approach with OTP shown further down.

 package.json